Ever wonder if you can use your Canon EOS R for live streaming?

 Step #2: Hook Up HDMI Capture Device

 The most important device in this setup is an HDMI capture device.
-This will allow your computer to use your camera as a webcam.
+This will allow your computer to use your camera as a webcam with the highest quality.

-New for 2020: if you do not want to get a capture device you can use Canon’s EOS Webcam utility to use your Canon EOS R as a webcam.
+Released in 2020: If you do not want to get a capture device you can use Canon’s EOS Webcam utility to use your Canon EOS R as a webcam.
 You will achieve higher quality using a capture card but the EOS Webcam utility makes it easy since all you need to do is hook your EOS R up via USB-C cable.
+This is the fastest way to get streaming without using an additional device.
 Now available on Mac and Windows.

 Here are a few HDMI capture devices to use: